 A ‘passage to the act’ is a last resort against an unbearable combination of embarrassment and anxiety.

-Within the therapy literature there are two much-discussed examples of a ‘passage to the act’: young Dora’s slap on the face of the man who told her that his wife meant nothing to him; and the jump over a bridge by another young woman following her father’s disapproving look.
+Within the therapy literature there are two much-discussed examples of a ‘passage to the act’: young Dora’s slap across the face of the man who confessed to her his lack of interest in his wife; and the fall from a bridge by another young woman following her father’s disapproving look.

 Here, Lina’s kiss constitutes her as ‘the marrying sort,’ instantly distancing or separating herself from her father’s wishes.